Time Limits for Employment Tribunal claims

 If your claim relates to unfair dismissal, the tribunal will apply the “reasonably practicable” test in deciding whether or not to allow a late claim to proceed.
 The “reasonably practicable” test is a hard test and late claims will only be allowed to proceed in extremely limited circumstances.
 “Reasonably practicable” means the same as reasonably possible and the tribunal will tend to focus on the practical hurdles faced by the claimant rather than any subjective difficulties.
 Not being aware of the time limits will not be a valid reason, nor will receiving incorrect advice from a professional adviser.
 In fact, it is rare for a tribunal to allow a late claims under the “reasonably practicable test” for any other reasons other then an illness which made it physically impossible to submit a claim and postal delays.

-- whether the Claimant acted promptly when the claimant knew of the possibility of bringing a claim
+- whether the Claimant acted promptly when the claimant knew of the possibility of bringing a claim; and

 When considering the “just and equitable” test, the tribunal can take into account incorrect advice given by an advisor.
 A tribunal can also take into account the strength of the claim.